← writing

 so we want Δw\Delta\mathbf{w} to have a big positive dot product with yxy\mathbf{x}.

-so the simplest update is: point Δw\Delta\mathbf{w} directly at yxy\mathbf{x}, with some step size η\eta (the learning rate).
+point Δw\Delta\mathbf{w} directly at yxy\mathbf{x}, scaled by η\eta (the learning rate).

 ww+ηyx{\ww \mathbf{w}} \leftarrow {\ww \mathbf{w}} + \eta \cdot y \cdot {\xx \mathbf{x}}